 A further entrance leads into the park from Mill Road comprising of a pair of green-painted timber gates supported by a pair of rusticated granite piers, and is approached from the road by a short, cobbled path.
-Within the park stands a single-storey picturesque lodge with half-timbered gables, bay windows, and a timbered porch on the west facade.
+Within the park stands a singlestorey picturesque lodge with half-timbered gables, bay windows, and a timbered porch on the west facade.

 The east facade which faces the East Okement River and has an exposed basement incorporates a ground-floor veranda.
 This lodge also forms one of the group of alms-houses established by Sydney Simmons in the park.

-A Second World War pill box is concealed to the north-east of the lodge adjacent to the Mill Road bridge.
+A Second World War pill box is concealed to the north-east of the lodge adjacent to the Mill Road bridge, built for use by the local Home Guard in case of attack by German gliders landing in the park.

 A monolith set on an inscribed pedestal records the donation of the park by Sydney Simmons and its opening in July 1907as well as a granite pinnacle from St James' church.
-A granite cattle drinking trough commemorating the coronation of King Edward VII in 1902, which was removed to the park in the mid C20 from its original position in the Market Place.
-A chain of four informal stone-edged pools extends north from the foot of the cascade with a rustic bridge constructed from cement render in imitation of wood crossing from east to west at the central point.
+A granite cattle drinking trough commemorating the coronation of King Edward VII in 1902, which was removed to the park in the mid 20TH Century from its original position in the Market Place.

+A chain of four informal stone-edged pools extends north from the foot of the cascade with a rustic bridge constructed from cement render in imitation of wood, crossing from east to west at the central point.
 The pools are surrounded by ornamental planting.
 The cascade comprises a series of rocky pools and falls edged with rustic stones forming planting pockets.
 Crazy-paved stone paths and steps ascend each side of the cascade allowing access to the upper woodland walks.